Monday, June 15, 2026

 Main line: 4.e3 O-O 5.Bd3 d5 6.Nf3 c5 with classical development and IQP possibilities.
 White's bishop goes to d3 targeting h7, Black plays actively in the center.

-The Rubinstein is White's most solid choice.
-Black has many viable responses: 4...c5 (Hübner Variation), 4...d5 (Ragozin-style), or 4...O-O followed by ...b6 and ...Bb7 (Queen's Indian hybrid).
+The Rubinstein is among White's most solid choices.
+Black has many viable responses: 4...c5 (Hubner Variation), 4...d5 (classical IQP setup, Karpov Variation), or 4...O-O followed by ...b6 and ...Bb7 (Queen's Indian hybrid).
 Choose one based on your positional preferences.

-4.a3: Sämisch Variation (forces the exchange)
+4.a3: Samisch Variation (forces the exchange)

 Main line: 4.a3 Bxc3+ 5.bxc3 c5 with Black playing directly against White's doubled c-pawns.
 White has the bishop pair and aims for f3+e4 and a kingside attack; Black plays on the queenside with ...Nc6, ...d6, and ...Na5 targeting c4.

 Sharp and imbalanced.
 The structure after bxc3 makes for rich middlegames.
-Less common at super-GM level but still playable.
+Less common at super-GM level today but still playable.

-4.Nf3: Kasparov Variation (flexible)
+4.Nf3: Three Knights / Kasparov Variation (flexible)

 Main line: 4.Nf3 O-O (or 4...b6 or 4...c5) with White keeping options open for g3 fianchetto, e3 Rubinstein-like structures, or Qc2 Classical.
 Less committal than 4.Qc2 or 4.e3.